Ash

 In-product bug reporting

-When our teacher customers talk to us we used to hear from only the points of contact or the higher ups, but we wanted everyone to feel like they could give us feedback.
-Fire up cmd + k type out bug, report it and we’ll reach out with how we’ll fix your problem and when.
+When our customers talk to us, we used to only hear from the point of contact or the higher ups, but we wanted everyone to feel like they could give us feedback.

 Acknowledgements

-You’ll see certain interactions are inspired by Rauno’s component, Linear’s keyboard friendly UX and occasionally Raycast’s design principles, without none of which we’d have been able to cook this up.
+Inspired by Rauno’s component, Linear’s keyboard friendly UX and occasionally Raycast’s design principles, without none of which we’d have been able to cook this up.